RAI-SCC/torch_blue/paper/paper.md

 # Summary

-In the work towards reliable Neural Networks (NN), Bayesian Neural Networks (BNN) and Variational Inference (VI) present an important approach enabling better decisions via integrating uncertainty quantification in all steps of the training and predictions process.
-They strike a balance between the ability to forecast a large variety of distributions and compute requirements to potentially allow for larger models.
+Bayesian Neural Networks (BNN) integrate uncertainty quantification in all steps of the training and prediction process, thus enabling better-informed decisions.
+Variational Inference (VI) specifically strikes a balance between the ability to consider a large variety of distributions while maintaining low enough compute requirements to potentially allow scaling to larger models.

 However, setting up and training BNNs is quite complicated and existing libraries all either lack flexibility, scalability, or tackle Bayesian computation in general, adding